 Steve has minored in mathematics and so I naturally thought he was already aware of “dynamical systems” and that this was why he’d used the term “steady state” to describe the end condition of shear.
 Should you listen to the interview you will hear that I ask him if when he was at Harvard, he’d heard the term “steady-state” or knew of the field of “dynamical systems.”
 I have asked these questions of him three times at least, starting in 1995, and each time his answer has been consistently the same, and so I have to believe him.
 This is why I think that he is a true “shaman” which in my book, is the highest tribute I can give someone.

 I felt like a paleontologist who had stumbled on the fossilized toe of a creature (s)he knew would revolutionize her/his field, but who lacked the resources and knowledge to extract it from the ground.
-I was introduced by my brother-in-law to a rather famous applied mathematician who, when he heard me describe what I had, said I had a good case.
-He warned me though that a non-linear model would take 10 years to figure out and so, naturally, I started with a simple linear model (what you get when you take out the exponentials from the non-linear model).
-I gave it my best for two years, but after filling up three notebooks with mathematical explorations (basically junk) I gave up for a year.
-Then, I finally bit the “non-linear bullet” and came back to it.
+I started with a simple linear model (what you get when you take out the exponentials from the non-linear model).
+I gave it my best for two years, but after filling up three notebooks with mathematical explorations (basically junk) had got no where.

 Once you have a quest you are passionate about, no matter how dumb or ignorant you may be at the start, no matter that others tell you that you are a fool, remember what the poet William Blake said: “if a fool were to follow their folly, (s)he shall become wise!”
 Stumbling in that dark room for years, “following my folly,” slowly but surely made me wiser in soil mechanics.
 As Nietzsche famously said: “The doer alone learneth!”
 All told, it had taken me just over 10 years.
 My own experience confirmed all of what these wise people said.